benjycui/introrx-chinese-edition/introrx.md

 }
 ```

 Notice we are using a jQuery Ajax callback (which we assume you [should know already](http://devdocs.io/jquery/jquery.getjson)) to handle the asynchronicity of the request operation.
-But wait a moment, FRP is for dealing with **asynchronous** data streams.
+But wait a moment, Rx is for dealing with **asynchronous** data streams.
 Couldn't the response for that request be a stream containing the data arriving at some time in the future?
 Well, at a conceptual level, it sure looks like it, so let's try that.

 ```javascript
 requestStream.subscribe(function(requestUrl) {